umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Commerce.Shopify/readme.md

 @Html.RenderProductsList(Model.ShopifyProductPicker)
 ```

+You can use the default rendering view and style it using the existing CSS classes, or use the default view as inspiration for your own rendering views.
+The path to your personalized view will be then passed as parameter to the HTML helper method.

 ### Developer Notes

 To copy the front-end assets to the test site While in DEBUG mode, use following post build events: